The inspiration for this dish comes from a local Greek restaurant near me that serves their own “zesty feta” dip.

 - Drain your roasted red peppers if using them out of the jar as I did.
 It's okay if they are not completely dry, but we don't want a ton of excess liquid in our dip.

 - Add all of your ingredients to a food processor or high-speed blender, but only use half of the total feta cheese.

 - Blend on high for a minute or two, or until the entire mixture turns light orange in color and there are no large chunks of feta left.
 It does not need to be completely smooth, but we don't want any huge chunks in it.

 - Add the rest of your feta cheese, then blend on low-medium for 30 seconds to incorporate.
 We want there to be plenty of feta in the final dip, so we don't want to completely blend it together.

 - Pour into a container and refrigerate for 1 hour before serving.

 - Serve alongside my air fryer pita chips and enjoy!

 - This dip is not super spicy, but it does have a kick.
 If you want more heat, feel free to add extra cayenne.

-- I opted for reduced-fat feta to keep the calories lower, and because I find it to taste the same as full-fat feta.
+- I opted for reduced-fat feta cheese to keep the calories lower and also because I find it to taste the same as full-fat feta.
 Feel free to use any feta you'd like!

 Nutrition InformationYield 10 Servings Serving Size 1/10 Recipe (About 2 Tbsp)